 The original building permit, number 9876, was filed in May 1907.
 The permit specifies the construction of a three-story-plus-mezzanine wood frame building.
-Several sheets of the original drawings also survive and show the front elevation, the first floor, mezzanine and third floor plans, and a plan of the basement and footings (see Appendix).
+Several sheets of original drawings also survive in the Swedish Society's archives9 and show the front elevation and all floors except the basement level.
+A footing and drainage plan is also included (see Appendix).

-On May 4, 1907 the building contract was announced in The San Francisco Call: "The Swedish Society of San Francisco with Andrew Olson, Ross & McCormack, Carlson & Swanson, Victor Standquist and Richard J. H. Forbes-To erect a three story frame building on NW line of Market Street ... \$35,204."
-By June the building was under construction.
-A notice in the Swedish language newspaper, Vestkusten, states:
+On May 4, 1907 the building contract was announced in The San Francisco Call: "The Swedish Society of San Francisco with Andrew Olson Ross & McCormack, Carlson & Swanson, Victor Stanquist and Richard J. H. Forbes-To erect a three story frame building on NW line of Market Street ... \$35,204."
+According to the Swedish Society's golden jubilee history, Andrew Olson completed the woodwork, Carlson and Swanson the painting and decoration, Standquist the brick and foundation work, and Mr. Pontus Franklin installed the plumbing.10